dalbertweiss/dalbertweiss.github.io/_posts/2020-01-26-activelearningsurvey.md

 in favour of diversity.
 Further, the question of choosing the appropriate query strategy heavily depends its computational complexity while being considered low in comparison to the labeling budget.

-**Human in the loop** as an iterative manner.
-However, in practice this becomes infeasible. [?] proposed a framework, humans are able to annotate clusters, reducing the number of interactions required.

 # 8 Conclusion
-Within the survey, a synopsis of current progresses and open questions within deep active learning for spatio-temporal data was given.
+Within the survey, a synopsis of current progresses and open questions within deep active learning was given.
 While current works on fusing active learning with deep learning has been on a rare sight, most of the studies have centered on uncertainty-based sampling.
 Further, while diversity-based sampling is an active field of research, we point out that the cost of the respective acquistion function should be taken into regard.

 The main research currently done focuses on optimization of the query strategy.
 This is largely persuaded that the acquistion function is directly linked to the cost of labeling.
 For this there is an active discussion of persuing an uncertainty or diversity-based approach.